Dr. Mary Shapiro

 AB, University of Michigan; MA, PhD, University of Texas at Austin.

 Dr. Shapiro has been teaching at Truman since 1997.
-She usually teaches General Linguistics, Sociolinguistics, Applied Sociolinguistics (for those with social communication deficits), and does linguistic criticism of literature, particularly of the author David Foster Wallace.
+She specializes in sociolinguistics, semantics/pragmatics, and linguistic criticism of literature.
+Her book, Wallace's Dialects, on the author David Foster Wallace, is now available from Bloomsbury Academic Press.